Afford your dream new home in England, Scotland, or Wales

-The Welsh Government backed scheme provides a shared equity loan of up to 20% of the price of a new-build home in Wales, up to a figure of £250,000.
-Homebuyers will be required to fund at least 80% of the property sale price, which would be made up of a 5% cash deposit and a mortgage.
+The Welsh Government provides a shared equity loan of up to 20% of the price of a new-build home in Wales, up to a figure of £250,000.
+Homebuyers will be required to provide a 5% deposit and take out a repayment mortgage to cover the remaining amount.
 The shared equity loan is interest-free for the first five years.

-Find out more about Forces Help to buy here.
+Find out more about the rates of LBTT in Scotland, here.

 If you can’t afford to buy your own home on the open market in Scotland, you can apply for the Low-cost Initiative for First-time Byers (LIFT) Open Market Share Equity (OMSE) scheme.
 As well as helping first-time buyers, the scheme is available for those over 60, those who are disabled, members of the armed forces and recent veterans.
 You need to be able to prove that you cannot afford to buy a home that meets your needs.

 The scheme works by you paying for the largest share of the property (usually between 60% and 90%) and the Scottish Government helping with the rest.
 Your share will be covered by a mortgage (and a deposit at the request of your lender), with the remaining share being held under a shared equity agreement by the Scottish Government.
 Your name shall be on the title deeds for the property, but if you ever choose to sell the property, the Scottish Government will get a share of the money.

 There are maximum thresholds set on the property prices available through the scheme and these vary across Scotland, so it is important you check these.